lupyuen/lupyuen.github.io/src/dsi3.md

 Note that we capture the [__Actual Test Log__](https://github.com/lupyuen/pinephone-nuttx/blob/main/test/test.log) and we `diff` it with the [__Expected Test Log__](https://github.com/lupyuen/pinephone-nuttx/blob/main/test/expected.log).

-That's how we detect discrepancies in the Register Addresses and the Written Values: [test.log](https://github.com/lupyuen/pinephone-nuttx/blob/main/test/test.log#L4-L20)
+That's how we detect discrepancies in the Register Addresses and the Written Values...

 ```text
 Enable MIPI DSI Bus